NIA-cnewton/sam-toolbox/README.md

 ## Customization

 The SAM Toolbox is designed with customization in mind.
 Each script includes comments guiding you on how to extend or modify its functionality to suit your specific needs.
-Whether you're looking to automate more complex tasks or integrate with other tools, SAM Toolbox provides a solid foundation to build upon.

 ## License
 This project is licensed under the GPL License - see the LICENSE file for details.